What we do

 Together with Bethel Orphan Support Centre, we are committed to creating a sustainable and feasible project that addresses the challenges faced by orphans aged 0 to 18, through two different phases:

-Go ahead and hover above the plan to find out what we are building.
+Go ahead and hover above the plan to find out what has been built.

 - Purchasing a suitable land